List of Courses

 ARH 215 Design Studio 3 (4 credits)

-This is the third design studio for Architectural design.
+This is the second design studio for Architectural design.
 Students are expected to apply knowledge of design concepts and design process to "real-life" design problems.
 Programming, aesthetics of interior spaces, context, fenestration, materials, furniture, structure, and design development will be explored.
 Experimentation with space, form, light, and proportion will be stressed.
-Significant trends in interior and architectural design, as practiced by recent leading interior designers and architects, will be discussed.
+Significant trends in interior and architectural design, as practiced by recent leading interior designers and architects will be discussed.
 This class meets 6 hours per week.
-Prerequisite: ARH/IND 111 or Permission of Instructor; co-requisite: ARH/IND 256 or Permission of Instructor.
+Prerequisite: ARH/IND 111 or permission of instructor; co-requisite: ARH/IND 256 or permission of instructor.

 ARH 216 Design Studio 4 (4 credits)

-This is the fourth design studio for Architectural design.
+This is the third design studio for Architectural design.
 This studio is a continuation of ARH 215 and will require in-depth analysis of design problems and higher expectations for design presentations.
 Students are expected to apply knowledge of design concepts and design process to "real-life" design problems.
 This class meets 6 hours per week.
-Prerequisites: ARH/IND 215 and 256, or Permission of Instructor.
+Prerequisites: ARH/IND 215 and 256, or permission of instructor.

 ARH 222 Drafting Studio 3: Steel Frame (4 credits)